 Finally, the physician might put your loved one on selective estrogen receptor modulators to reduce the risk of factors.
-This is often prescribed for post-menopausal women to make up for the estrogen loss.
+This is often a prescribed medication for post-menopausal women to make up for the estrogen loss.
 This medicine produces designer estrogen.
 It provides the health benefits of the hormone without the risk of estrogen therapy.

 Surgical Fracture Management

-Since healing after breaking bones is one of the most challenging aspects of dealing with osteoporosis, this can help your loved one get his or her mobility back.
+Since healing after breaking bones is one of the most challenging aspects of dealing patients with osteoporosis, this can help your loved one get his or her mobility back.
 Then, you can prevent the condition from worsening.

 Now let’s look at the care plans and goals for people with osteoporosis.

 Care Plans and Goals for People With Osteoporosis

 You will play a critical role in setting goals and providing care for your loved one.
 That begins with understanding the condition and the treatment regimen.